gustavlan/cointegration-analysis/README.md

 See [requirements.txt](requirements.txt) for complete dependencies.
 The file pins exact versions used in CI and should be treated as the source of truth when replicating results (the `pyproject.toml` metadata is intentionally more permissive).

-## 🛠️ Roadmap of Future Feature Additions
+## Roadmap of Future Feature Additions

 1. Integrate a configurable slippage model tied to realized bid/ask spreads.
 2. Add Bayesian updating to threshold selection for adaptive trade sizing.
 3. Expand the CLI to export PDF tear sheets combining equity, risk, and attribution panels.
 4. Layer in order book aware execution simulators for high frequency scenarios.

-## ⚠️ Disclaimer

-This project is for educational and research purposes only.
-Past performance does not guarantee future results.
-Trading involves substantial risk and may not be suitable for all investors.

 ## 📄 License